applieddataconsultants/scaryshot/readme.md

 Then visit the webpage in your browser for usage.

-# Current supported features
+## Currently supported features

 * Formats (PDF, PNG, JPEG, GIF)
 * Headers and Footers (PDF only)
-* Delay
+* Delayed Snapshots
-* Raw HTML as input
+* Raw HTML or a URL as input
-* URL as input
-* Output filename
+* Custom output filename

 # License